brackendev/ALCameraViewController/README.md

-# ALCameraViewController
+# ALCameraViewController - Forked and Modified

 A camera view controller with custom image picker and image cropping.
+See bottom of the page for a summary of changes for this fork.
+For detailed changes see notes in source files.

 ![camera](https://cloud.githubusercontent.com/assets/932822/8455694/c61de812-2006-11e5-85c0-a57e3d980561.jpg)
 ![cropper](https://cloud.githubusercontent.com/assets/932822/8455697/c627ac44-2006-11e5-82be-7f96e73d9b1f.jpg)